 If your goal is to raise more than $2,000 you will want to consider doing both a product fundraiser and an event fundraiser.
 You may even want to do 2-3 product fundraisers and more than one event.

 In short, fundraising for autism therapies can be a lot of work and effort.
 However, it can pay off and be well worth it.
 You will find that more people will help you than you expect.Did this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, pinterest, or google plus.
+If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, or pinterest.